xcillik/movies-api/README.md

 ### /users
 [POST]<br />
-Adds user to the database.
+Adds a user to the database.

 Requires POST form data:<br />
 username<br />
 password

-Returns information about success with code 200.
+Returns information about the new user with code 201.

 ```bash
 curl --request POST \